May 2022 Novel Ideas: 30 Quick Lit Reviews

 Thanks to Atria for my review copy of this book.
 All opinions are my own.

 When I heard about the prequel to The Hate You Give, I was very nervous to pick it up.
 Eventually, I decided to listen, and WOW.
-I was blown away.
+I was blown away by this historical fiction book for teens.
 Again.

 This is the story of Mav before he was a dad.
 Or rather, on the cusp of becoming a dad.
 We learn about his early life in his neighborhood, his high school years when he sold drugs, and the story behind the birth of his children.